dysbulic/tip/resume/Filecoin Next Step Grant Proposal.md

 𝔐𝔦̈𝔪𝔦𝔰 spiders an IPFS filesystem (comprehending symlinks) into a Neo4j graph database instance in a tree rooted using the user's ENS name obtained from Sign-In With Ethereum.

-𝔐𝔦̈𝔪𝔦𝔰 as a “filesystem” differs from a traditional directory tree in several ways.
+𝔐𝔦̈𝔪𝔦𝔰 is a communal “filesystem” which differs from a traditional directory tree in several ways.
 Resources can appear at multiple paths through the tree *(akin to symlinking)*, and each location resolves to an ordered list of resources.
 Ideally, *any* coherent path to a resource should resolve to it.
 Also, selection can be done using a single path or by conglomerating several.

+A big feature it will ultimately offer is the ability to easily rename the location of IPFS resouces.

 ### 2. Project Links